JCAdkins/ResumeChallenge/frontend/README.md

 ======================================================================================================================================

 I have used multiple internet resources to help with the design of the page.
-The background image I obtained from here: [Eagle Nebula](https://earthsky.org/clusters-nebulae-galaxies/the-awesome-beauty-of-m16-the-eagle-nebula/).
+The background image I obtained from here: <a href="https://earthsky.org/clusters-nebulae-galaxies/the-awesome-beauty-of-m16-the-eagle-nebula/" target="_blank" rel="noopener noreferrer"> Eagle Nebula</a>.
 The other resources I didn't write down and don't remember but special thanks to anybody that blogs/writes about different and unique solutions to the many frontend needs.
 I appreciate you!